jmielkeway/ccos4rbpi_volume0/chapter09/exec.md

     heap_start += FIRST_USER_ADDRESS;
 ```

-The heap is placed at the first section bountry after the `.bss` section.
+The heap is placed at the first section boundary after the `.bss` section.
 All virtual addresses are then shifted up by the `FIRST_USER_ADDRESS`.
 In our implementation, the first user address is 0x0000000000000000, but the implementation should work with any value.

 ```C
     program_counter = (unsigned long) user_function;